FortinetCloudCSE/k8s-202-workshop/content/04Troubleshooting/Task1_log.md

 - To enable traffic log this has be done at policy level from the CLI.

-1. Click on CLI of fortiweb.
+1. Click on CLI of FortiWeb.

 ![cli](cli.png)